gshearer/hodlgreed/README.md

 - Stoploss support
 - Greed!

+# Installation
+It's beyond the scope of this README to assist with gekko related configi and setup.
+Please see Gekko wiki for documentation on the bot itself.

+- Copy the hodlgreed.js file to your gekko/strategies folder
+- Copy the hodlgreed.toml file to your gekko/config/strategies folder
+- The hodlgreed-cli.js file is an example configuration for launching this strategy with gekko from the command line.
+It can be stored anywhere gekko can find it.

 # Settings
 - This script manages it's own history.
 So you can use ZERO for Gekko's warm up period.